BrittanySchutrum/AverageRadialLengthCrossings-Spheroids/README.md

 * [ReadImageJROI.m](https://github.com/BrittanySchutrum/ReadImageJROI/blob/master/ReadImageJROI.m)
 * [ROIs2Regions.m](https://github.com/BrittanySchutrum/ReadImageJROI/blob/master/ROIs2Regions.m)

-To use the code you only need to *open* AverageRadialLengthCrossings.m.
-ReadImageJROI.m and ROIs2Regions.m do not need to be open but must be in the same directory (folder) as AverageRadialLengthCrossings.m
+To use the code you only need to *open* `AverageRadialLengthCrossings.m`.
+ReadImageJROI.m and ROIs2Regions.m do not need to be open but must be in the same directory (folder) as `AverageRadialLengthCrossings.m`

 Date of data creation: Imaging data used for code development was collected in 2019 with study results published in 2020 [Ling,L et.al.
 Avannced Functional Materials 2020](https://advanced.onlinelibrary.wiley.com/doi/full/10.1002/adfm.201910650).
 ROIs generated from these data sets for the nwe analysis were created in 2025.
 All Digiatal Phantoms generated 2024-2026.